Aivi & Surasshu

-Aivi & Surasshu (stylized as aivi & surasshu) are an electronic composer duo, composed of pianist Aivi Tran and electronic artist Steven "Surasshu" Velema.
-They are known for composing soundtracks, including that of Cartoon Network's animated series Steven Universe.
-The two married in 2015.
+Aivi & Surasshu (stylized as aivi & surasshu) are an electronic composition duo, composed of Vietnamese-American pianist and composer Aivi Tran and Dutch electronic musician Steven "surasshu" Velema.
+They are most known for composing soundtracks, including that of Cartoon Network's animated series Steven Universe.
+The duo began as a remote band and began working together in person after they married in 2015.

 Career

-The Black Box (2012–2013)
+The Black Box (2013)

-Aivi Tran and Steven Velema first met in person at GDC in 2012 (before GDC, they had interacted only on Twitter), and discussed the idea of a piano/chiptune hybrid project.
+Aivi Tran and Steven Velema first interacted on Twitter in 2011 and met in person at GDC in San Francisco in 2012, where they discussed the idea of writing duets for piano and chiptune.

-Communicating after the convention, the two collaborated on an independent album project entitled The Black Box, and released on Ubiktune in 2013.
-The project was a combination of original piano and chiptune music, with several video game covers including "Lonely Rolling Star" from Katamari Damacy.
-The album was positively received, with Kotaku describing it as "lush, melodic, and well put-together".
+Communicating after the convention, the two collaborated remotely on an album project titled The Black Box, released by the netlabel Ubiktune in 2013.
+The project featured original duets for piano and chiptune, and covers of "Lonely Rolling Star" from Katamari Damacy, "Distance" by Asturias, and "Mabe Village" from The Legend of Zelda: Link's Awakening.
+The Black Box charted on Bandcamp's best-selling albums and was positively received, with Kotaku describing it as "lush, melodic, and well put-together".

 Steven Universe (2013–2020)

-The duo were suggested to creator Rebecca Sugar of the animated television series Steven Universe by storyboard artist Jeff Liu, shortly after the release of The Black Box, and were subsequently brought onto the project.
-The duo made use of leitmotifs expressing each character's personality, which changes slightly depending on the situation.
-The character Pearl was often accompanied by a piano, Garnet by a synth bass, Amethyst by drums, and Steven with chiptune tones.
-They worked with guitarist Stemage on some parts of the soundtrack, including the opening for the second season.
-They also worked on the sequel series, Steven Universe Future.
+Shortly after the release of The Black Box, storyboard artist Jeff Liu encountered Aivi's Soundcloud demos for the in-progress video game Cryamore.
+Jeff Liu suggested Aivi to Rebecca Sugar, who was currently developing the animated television series Steven Universe for Cartoon Network.
+Aivi asked surasshu to partner with them once again to compose the show's instrumental score.
+After discussing ideas with Rebecca Sugar and Ian Jones-Quartey, aivi & surasshu wound up representing each of the show's characters with a motivic instrument, allowing the show's instrumental score to be shaped by which characters were on screen.
+The character Pearl was accompanied by a piano, Garnet by a synth bass, Amethyst by electronic drums, and Steven with a mixture of chiptune, strings, and brass instruments.
+They worked with musicians from the video game scene to record instruments for the show's soundtrack, including guitarist Stemage.
+The duo also composed music for Steven Universe: The Movie and a sequel series, Steven Universe Future, alongside co-composer Jeff Ball.

+aivi & surasshu collaborated with Rebecca Sugar to compose the end credits theme of Steven Universe, "Love Like You" and the end credits theme of Steven Universe Future, "Being Human".
 The first volume of the Steven Universe soundtrack reached #22 on the Billboard 200.
 A second volume followed in 2019, peaking at #28 on the Billboard 200, and #12 on the US iTunes chart.